Luuk99/PD-Rec/README.md

-# MasterThesis
+# PD-Rec

-Master thesis for the master Artificial Intelligence @ UvA (University of Amsterdam)

 This repository contains research on diversity in personalized news recommendation.
 We research the effect of personalized levels of diversity in personalized news recommendation.
-We use a novel re-ranking algorithm to introduce diversity to state-of-the-art news recommenders.
+We use a novel re-ranking algorithm, called Personalized Diverse Recommendation (PD-Rec), to introduce diversity to state-of-the-art news recommenders.

+This work was done for the Master thesis for the master Artificial Intelligence @ UvA (University of Amsterdam)

 ## Content